PranavKale03/PranavKale03/README.md

 In the UI dogfights, my creative jets paint the screen with innovative designs, transforming concepts into visually stunning interfaces.
 I'm not just a coder; I'm a tech maverick, blending creativity with coding expertise.

-<a href="https://linktr.ee/pranavmkale03">Join me</a> on this high-altitude mission as he continues to break through the technological stratosphere, leaving a trail of innovation in my wake.
+<a href="https://www.linkedin.com/in/kale-pranav/" target="_blank">Join me</a> on this high-altitude mission as he continues to break through the technological stratosphere, leaving a trail of innovation in my wake.

 ---